-WASHINGTON, D.C. — A patron of an Indian casino whose vehicle was confiscated by the tribe after marijuana was found inside must pursue his conversion claims against a tribal police officer and a towing company to the tribal court based on comity, the patron tells the U.S. Supreme Court in a petition docketed Feb.
-21 (Curtiss Wilson v.
+WASHINGTON, D.C. — A patron of an Indian casino whose vehicle was confiscated by the tribe after marijuana was found inside must pursue his conversion claims against a tribal police officer and a towing company in tribal court after the U.S. Supreme Court on April 22 denied the patron’s petition for a writ of certiorari (Curtiss Wilson v.
 Horton’s Towing, et al., No. 18-1081, U.S. Sup.).

 WASHINGTON, D.C. — The U.S. Supreme Court on April 22 agreed with an Indian tribe and its casino business and declined to review a 10th Circuit U.S. Court of Appeals holding that the Indian Gaming Regulatory Act (IGRA) does not authorize the transfer of jurisdiction from tribal courts to state courts for tort claims arising from a gaming operation (Harold McNeal, et ux. v.
 Navajo Nation, et al., 18-894, U.S. Sup.).

 SAN FRANCISCO — The U.S. Government on April 8 filed a brief in the Ninth Circuit U.S. Court of Appeals arguing that it should remand for dismissal as moot a lawsuit brought by Native American tribes who contend that the construction of the Keystone XL Pipeline would threaten their land and water because it would transport hydraulically fractured oil (Indigenous Environmental Network, et al. v.
 U.S. Department of State, et al., No. 18-36068, 9th Cir.).